 To improve processing speeds, you can break each polygon into its own unique feature (singlepart) using QGIS.
 This will reduce the complexity per feature and allow the data to process faster.
 Note that each individual singlepart feature will share the attributes of the original feature.

-QGIS multipart to singlepart - Vector -> Geometry Tools -> Multipart to singleparts
+Vector -> Geometry Tools -> Multipart to singlepartsor the Multipart Split plugin.

 Simplifying your data means removing complexity in the vertices of your geometry.
 Each vertex must be translated to vector tile coordinates.
 The fewer vertices to translate, the faster processing becomes.
 Often you can simplify your data without any visual change.
 It’s important to watch out for oversimplification, though!
 Oversimplifying could remove important granularity in your data as well as potentially create invalid geometries if lines begin overlapping.